justinjoco/shopping-store-details/docs/index.md

 # Overview
 This page documents my retrospective of my Shopping Store full stack project.
-I embed a video demo that shows the frontend at work, and the statuses of the database in after different CRUD updates.
+I embed a video demo that shows the frontend at work, and the statuses of the database after different CRUD updates.
 [Project link](https://github.com/justinjoco/shopping-store)

 # System Design
 The following Draw.io link shows my requirements for this project, the data models, and the REST APIs exposed by the backend.